 How to open a PNG file.

-Nearly all built-in image editing programmes can open PNG files.
-Whether you use a Mac or Windows computer, simply search for the file name and double-click it.
-You can then choose the programme you want to use from the list of options your computer gives you.
+Nearly all built-in image editing programs can open PNG files.
+Whether you use a Mac or Windows computer, simply search for the file name and double-click on it.
+You can then c hoose the program you want to use from the list of options your computer gives you.

 All the major web browsers can also open PNGs, including Chrome, Edge and Safari.
 To view it, just drag and drop a PNG file from your desktop to your browser.

 How to create and edit a PNG file.

 Follow these three easy steps to create a PNG using Adobe Photoshop:

 - Open an existing image file in Photoshop and click Save As.

 - Select PNG from the Format menu in the box that appears.

 - Save your new PNG file to a location of your choice.

 PNG files: frequently asked questions